ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 After a few days of walking, making camp, eating, and continuing on, Seth began to grow weary of his journey.
 So far, all of the scenery had been the same, and he felt that he was possibly wasting his time doing nothing at all.
-But he continued to walk forward anyone, resolving not to give up on the first few days.
+But he continued to walk forward anyway, resolving not to give up his pilgramage after only a few days.
 He had packed out over eighty days worth of food, so he decided he would turn around as he approached forty days out, and he was not near the turning point yet.

 After a couple of weeks, though, Seth grew disheartened, and nearly turned around and made his return journey right then.
 However, the thought of